ryanmillergm/koroibos_olympics/README.md

 # Koroibos Olympics
 This application allows users to get information about the olympics and statistics.
 All responses are JSON.

-The app is deployed at https://koroibos-olympics.herokuapp.com/.
+This app is deployed at https://koroibos-olympics.herokuapp.com/.

 This project was part of [Turing School of Software & Design](https://turing.io)'s Back End Engineering program (Mod 4).
 See the project spec [here](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module4/projects/take_home_challenge/prompts/olympic_spec.md).
 It was completed in 48 hours days by [Ryan Miller](https://github.com/ryanmillergm).